-Bahá'ís see the Báb as the forerunner of Bahá'ullah.
+Bahá'ís recognise the Báb as the forerunner of Bahá'ullah.
 His teachings so powerfully touched the hearts and minds of people during the short duration of His life that the authorities became alarmed by His influence and resolved to bring it to an end.
 He was publicly executed by firing squad in 1844, creating such a widespread uproar that Heads of State and authorities from throughout the Middle East and Europe reacted at many levels.
 His writings introduced the concept of a Messianic figure whose coming was announced in the scriptures of all of the world's great religions.

 The Baha'i Faith, established by Baha'u'llah Who was the one foretold by the Bab, upholds the oneness of God, the unity of religion, and the oneness of humankind.
 It promotes the agreement of science and religion, the equality of the sexes and the elimination of all prejudice and racism.

 In this extremely basic exploration of the world religions a pattern emerges.
 We can see humanity over the ages as pupils in one vast graded school.